mortenivar/Jed-modes/README.rust.txt

    - interactively edit options to rustc.

-   - Jumping up and down between block levels delimited by braces, parentheses or brackets.
+   - jumping up and down between block levels delimited by braces, parentheses or brackets.

-   - "electric" braces from Jed's C mode.
+   - "dynamic" braces from Jed's C mode.

+   - quick access menu with defined functions in the buffer.

                                 Installation: